 All references in this prospectus to shares of Thunder Bridge being forfeited shall take effect as surrenders for no consideration of such shares as a matter of Cayman Islands law.
 Any conversion of the Class B ordinary shares described in this prospectus will take effect as a redemption of Class B ordinary shares and an issuance of Class A ordinary shares as a matter of Caymans Island law.
+Any share dividends described in this prospectus will take effect as a share capitalization as a matter of Cayman Islands law.
 Registered trademarks referred to in this prospectus are the property of their respective owners.